-I'm based in the city of Chelmsford (45km from London) and my interest in amateur radio started at an early age.
-During my early teens, there was lots of SWL'ing on HF+2m along with learning CW.
+I'm based in the city of Chelmsford - around 45km from London and my interest in amateur radio started at an early age.
+During my early teens, there was lots of listening on HF+2m along with learning CW.
 Originally intending to take the RAE in 1994, it wasn't until 2001 that I got my "ticket" after passing what was then known as the C&G RAE and the Morse test to get the old Class A (now known as the Advanced/Full) licence.
 I ignored HF (and CW) for several years and it wasn't until 2009 that I started taking an interest in HF and "wet string".